flipsi/SublimeMoveMore/README.md

 Philipp Moers <soziflip@gmail.com>

-Please don't hesitate to contact me!
+Please do not hesitate to contact me!